 Call a Michigan asbestos attorney today.
 Case evaluations are free.
 Toxic tort counsel in this practice area works on contingency — you pay nothing out of pocket, and you owe nothing if there is no recovery.

-Who May Have Been Exposed to Asbestos at Muskegon City School District Facilities
+Who May Have Been Exposed at Muskegon City School District Muskegon Michigan

 Occupational asbestos exposure at school facilities like those operated by Muskegon City School District was reportedly not a single event.
 For many tradesmen, it was a chronic, cumulative exposure spanning entire careers.
 The following worker categories carry the strongest documented association with asbestos exposure at school building sites.